By Rob Stewart - JustMastering.com

 Tonality is important, too.
 Some mixes are brighter than others.
 Maybe they were recorded in different places, mixed by different engineers etc. A big part of mastering a full album release is to help the whole release sound cohesive.
 That does not mean making each mix sound the same, it is more about balance.
 I will sometimes suggest alternate sequences to my client at this stage for tonal, musical, or mood reasons where I believe a different song order might be best.

 I sincerely hope that this helps explain the mastering process.
-If you have any questions please drop me a line any time.
+If you have any questions please contact me any time.